top of page

 These are good, helpful, Christian questions.
 These are questions that my wife and I have wrestled with in our own family, and they are questions that every Christian home ought to work through.

-My goal here in this article is to look at how the truths of the Christian worldview apply to the idea, tradition, and cultural practice of Santa Claus, and thus, shape the way Christians practice it.
+More and more, my wife and I are finding ourselves in conversations with other parents regarding the big man in red: “How have you guys handled Santa?
+What do you think about it?”
+And so, my goal in this article is to look at how the truths of the Christian worldview apply to the idea, tradition, and cultural practice of Santa Claus, and how those things fit into Christians practice.

 • I hope to provide parents and others with a helpful, biblical guide in processing Santa Claus and other cultural holiday traditions.